JaimeUGR/IntegraMe/README.md

 ## The backend
-The application's backend was made using NodeJS as the server, where we defined a REST json based API that communicates the database and the frontend, which in this case is our Android app.
+The application's backend was made using NodeJS as the server, where we defined a REST Json based API that communicates the database and the frontend, which in this case is our Android app.

-Furthermore, it also offers support for the administration tools, deployed in a web page.
+Furthermore, it also offers support for the administration tools, deployed in a webpage.